Brian Leung (author)

 Brian Leung is an American fiction writer, whose short story collection World Famous Love Acts won the 2005 Asian American Literary Award for fiction and the Mary McCarthy Award in Short Fiction.
 He has also written three novels.

 Personal background

 Leung was born and grew up in San Diego County, California, to a Chinese father who had immigrated to the United States and a mother from Battleground, Washington.

+He attended California State University, Los Angeles, where he earned a B.A. and MA..
+He then attended Indiana University Bloomington, where he earned an MFA.

 He won the Jim Duggins Outstanding Mid-Career Novelists' Prize, presented by the Lambda Literary Awards, in 2012.

 Published works

 Leung has written the following books: